JumesP/JumesP/README.md

 I'm James,

-I'm currently learning Javascript, SQL, PHP, Arduino(C++) and Java while working through my second year at the University of Winchester studying Computer Science 🖥️.
+I'm currently focusing on learning Javascript while working through my second year at the University of Winchester studying Computer Science 🖥️.

 My main projects are my portfolio website, with a blog, which is a big WIP.
-I've also worked on some small python projects like my Calculator App and Reading Timer i've just recently finished!
+I've also worked on some small python projects like my Calculator App and Reading Timer!

 Currently working on learning react, due to its popularity and ability to progress my Javascript skills.